shabiel/personal-website/articles/floss-weekly.rst

 run VistA on GT.M was written during these hackathons.
 That group eventually became WorldVistA.

-The third thread is the launch of the openhealth discussion forum, which brought together early pioneers to share experiences, code and co-creating a value proposition for open source in health.
+The third thread is the launch of the OpenHealth discussion forum, which brought together early pioneers to share experiences, code and co-creating a value proposition for open source in health.
 Vista aficionados begin to congregate on forum.
-The Openhealth list discussions catalyze the formation of the Open Source Health Care Alliance (OSHCA).
+The OpenHealth list discussions catalyze the formation of the Open Source Health Care Alliance (OSHCA).
 Following OSHCA's inaugural meeting in Rome in 2000, Colin Smith of NHS England offers to host second annual OSHCA community meeting in London, Sept.
 2001.
 Rick Marshall and Chris Richardson of Hardhats attend along with K.S.
 Bhaskar announcing porting of VistA to then Sanchez’s GT.M.
 The meeting catalyzes subsequent formation of WorldVistA by Rick, Chris, Maury, Bhaskar, Joseph, David, Larry and Brian (I may have left one founder out).
 In 2002, WorldVistA incorporated as 501 (c) (3)